 Since we are new to Nigerian Dwarf goats, we have done quite a lot of research getting ready for our three coming in the next week.
 I like to know what I am getting into in as much detail as possible.
 Goat fencing can be confusing because there are a lot of opinions on what does and does not work.

 However, in reality, experience is the only way to know if something works or not.
-There are three most important things to get ready for your new goats in addition to the regular supplies, of course.
+There are three most important things to get ready for your new goats in addition to the regular goat supplies, of course.

 One, where are we going to put the goats (housing).
 Two, how are we going to contain the goats (fencing).
 Three, what are we going to feed the goats (food).

 I’ve quickly learned that there are so many opinions on each of the three above areas and I think that different ways work for different people.
-You can find out more about preparing for your first goats here.
-If you haven’t purchased your goats yet, find out how to choose your first goats here.
+If you haven’t purchased your goats yet, find out how to choose your first goats.